 - 1. Observe the situation if present. - 2.
-Investigate / Problem solve with students / Discipline (OR) - 3.
-Decide if offence requires further discipline, and if so, it will be written up on an Office Discipline Referral (ODR). - 4.
-If behavior is serious enough to be written up on a green BRF, it is turned over to the principal or counselor.
-Please look at the behavior rubric below for possible consequences.
+Investigate / Problem solve with students / Discipline (OR) 3.
+Decide if offence requires further discipline, and if so, it will be written up on an Office Discipline Referral (ODR).
+4. If behavior is serious enough to be written up on a green ODR, it is turned over to the principal or counselor.
+Please look below for possible consequences.
 Students can be suspended from school for the following behaviors as well:

-- A pattern of failing to comply with a classroom teacher's request - A student injures another student or staff member in some physical/emotional way or leaves physical marks - A student is disrespectful to a staff member - A much older student abuses a much younger one, or tells him/her to do something that would be harmful - A student has served numerous detentions for the same infraction, i.e. physical aggression. - Stealing - Threats to others.
-A threat is any statement or act, oral or written, which causes another person to fear bodily injury or harm - Deliberately pulling a fire alarm or making a bomb threat - Destruction of school property

-IF A STUDENT IS SUSPENDED FROM SCHOOL, THE PARENTS AND STUDENT MUST MEET WITH THE PRINCIPAL BEFORE THE STUDENT WILL BE ADMITTED BACK TO SCHOOL.
+- A pattern of failing to comply with a classroom teacher's request - A student injures another student or staff member in some physical/emotional way or leaves physical marks - A student is disrespectful to a staff member - A much older student abuses a much younger one, or tells him/her to do something that would be harmful - A student has served numerous detentions for the same infraction, i.e. physical aggression - Stealing - Threats to others.
+A threat is any statement or act, oral or written, which causes another person to fear bodily injury or harm - Deliberately pulling a fire alarm or making a bomb threat - Destruction of school property IF A STUDENT IS SUSPENDED FROM SCHOOL, THE PARENTS AND STUDENT MUST MEET WITH THE PRINCIPAL BEFORE THE STUDENT WILL BE ADMITTED BACK TO SCHOOL.
+Students may lose privileges if they continue to make poor choices throughout the year.
+(Study Trips, Field day, end of year picnics) BULLYING Bullying is defined as repeated intimidation of another person by acts, such as but not limited to: - Threatening or actual physical harm - Unwelcome physical contact - Threatening or taunting, verbal or written - Damaging or destroying another student's personal property - Blocking or impeding a student's movement.